Sean Bailey (climber)

-Sean Bailey (born May 20, 1996) is an American professional climber.
-He represents the United States at IFSC Climbing World Cup in lead, and has two podium finishes at Boulder World Cups, including a win at Salt Lake City in May 2021 and three in lead, including two gold medals, at Villars and Chamonix in July 2021.
+Sean Bailey (born May 20, 1996) is an American professional rock climber, who specializes in competition climbing, sport climbing, and bouldering.
+He has represented the United States in the IFSC Climbing World Cup in lead climbing, and has two podium finishes in bouldering at individual legs of the World Cup, including a win at the Salt Lake City leg of the 2021 World Cup.1 and three in lead climbing, including two gold medals, at the Villars leg, and Chamonix leg, in July 2021.

 Early life and youth competitions

-Bailey was born in Seattle and began climbing at age 5 with parents, who were both climbers.
+Bailey was born in Shoreline, Washington and began climbing at age 5 with parents, who were both climbers.
 He began competing with the youth team at the Vertical World climbing gym and won the USA Climbing Sport Climbing Series Youth National Championship at age 17.

-Senior competitions
+Climbing career

+Competition climbing

-At age 17, Bailey won the American Bouldering Series, the senior national bouldering competition in the United States.
-He also won the 2018 USA Climbing Sport and Speed Nationals and the 2019 USA Climbing Bouldering Nationals.
+At age 17, Bailey won the 2013 American Bouldering Series, the senior national bouldering competition series in the United States.

 Bailey has five IFSC World Cup podium finishes, first place in boulders at Salt Lake City in 2021 and in lead at Villars and Chamonix in 2021, and second place at Vail in 2018.
 Bailey finished the Lead World Cup season in second place overall.
 In July 2022, he made his first podium finish of the 2022 IFSC Climbing World Cup series with a bronze medal in lead at Chamonix.

-In 2019, Bailey finished ninth at the Olympic qualifying event in Toulouse, one place short of securing a spot at the 2020 Summer Olympics.
+In 2019, Bailey finished ninth at the Olympic qualifying event in Toulouse, one place short of securing a spot at the 2020 Summer Olympics, and finished fourth at the 2020 IFSC Pan-American Continental Championships in March 2020, missing a place at the 2020 Olympics at his final opportunity.
+In October 2023, He again came within one place of qualifying for the 2024 Olympics, finishing second at the 2023 Pan-American Games to Jesse Grupper, who took the second and last spot for American men in the boulder and lead combined category.

+Bailey also won the USA Climbing Lead National Championship (formerly USA Climbing Sport and Speed Nationals) in 2016, 2018 and 2022, and the 2019 Bouldering Nationals.